gheorghina/gheorghina.github.io/_posts/2020-02-29-design-for-scale.markdown

 What if your application gets traction, when suddenly it may be expected from it to support more load, or perform better.

 Iterative design is being encouraged, don't overengineer they say.
-And I totally agree, but I also agree there is a bare minimum necessary these days,so that when you reach this point, you don't have to redesign your application completely.
+And I totally agree, but I also agree there is a bare minimum necessary these days, so that when you reach this point, you don't have to redesign your application completely.
 I've seen this happen already 3 times.

 ### First steps …

 Therefore, no reason to panic.

 Measure everything you have under the expected load everything.

 Test your system resiliency.

-Adjust only after based on the concrete extracted numbers​, and reiterate.
-Reiterate so many times until you are happy with the measurement numbers you get.
+Adjust after, only based on the concrete extracted numbers​, and reiterate.

+Reiterate so many times until you are happy with the measured numbers you get.